In plain English

 Per-device sessions

 If a user has multiple devices (an iPhone and an iPad, say), each device has its own independent identity key and its own encryption session with every peer.
-A message sent to Emma isn't encrypted "to Emma" — it's encrypted separately for each of Emma's devices.
+A message sent to Emma isn't encrypted "to Emma".
+It's encrypted separately for each of Emma's devices.
 If one device gets compromised, the others aren't.

 What our server handles